apache/zeppelin-site/security.md

 isolation has been configured as mentioned above, users technically have access to all notes by other users.

+## Executable verification

+When running Zeppelin service, be mindful that it utilizes executables which might be pre-installed on your server or container.
+These executables could potentially be altered for malicious purposes.
+To mitigate this risk, it's recommended to set the paths to trusted locations for these executables, such as PYTHON and SPARK_HOME.

 # Reporting security issues

 If you have found a potential security issue in Zeppelin,